-Project Name Green Gully Oval Reconstruction Project Number 27 Description Full excavation sports surface, new drainage, new irrigation, new samonths. and profile, sod turfing, new spoon drains, new sports ground fencing.
-Ground offline 8 to 10 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address current and future projected gaps in sporting facility provision is to optimise the use of existing facilities, including through sports ground reconstruction.
+Project Name Green Gully Oval Reconstruction Project Number 27 Description Full excavation sports surface, new drainage, new irrigation, new sand profile, sod turfing, new spoon drains, new sports ground fencing.
+Ground offline 8 to 10 months.
+Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address current and future projected gaps in sporting facility provision is to optimise the use of existing facilities, including through sports ground reconstruction.
 When a sportsground reaches the end of its useful life and has poor infrastructure like drainage, base profile, grass coverage and irrigation it results in a poor uneven/unsafe surface and can result in periods where the playing surface cannot be used.
 It is estimated that sportsground reconstruction increases ground use capacity by 20% because it delivers new grass and irrigation systems.
-Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and ass Project Scope The project is the total replacement of an existing infrastructure ite ""works" includes any change to the natural or existing condition or vegetation or topsoil."
-The project is consistent with the current coaccordance with the SFDP. topography of land including the removal, des truction or lopping of trees and the removal of Catchment The SFDP assesses the need for new AFL ovals/cricket pitches based average).
-This is equivalent to a population provision ratio of 1 oval · The main catchment area for the project has been determined as the Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and A of analysis and charge areas; Area 01, Area 02, Cost The nominated project cost of \$1,258,500 is for capital works only. \$1,258,500.
-Costs are based on the RFQ for Errington Oval Reserve works 2019/20 with a cost of
+Council uses the facility development matrix set out on page 52 of the SFDP to assess and prioritise sports facility development projects.
+The matrix uses findings from the recent provision, condition and compliance audits and assesses each proposed project against set criteria.
+Project Scope The project is the total replacement of an existing infrastructure item after it has reached the end of its economic life.
+Meets P&E Act definition of works ""works" includes any change to the natural or existing condition or topography of land including the removal, destruction or lopping of trees and the removal of vegetation or topsoil."
+The project is consistent with the current community expectation of what is required to meet its health, safety and well-being in accordance with the SFDP.
+Catchment The SFDP assesses the need for new AFL ovals/cricket pitches based on current participation rates and the number of teams a single oval/pitch can sustain (on average).
+This is equivalent to a population provision ratio of 1 oval to 7,591 residents for AFL football and 1 pitch to 8,805 residents for cricket.
+The main catchment area for the project has been determined as the Northern Main Catchment Area, consisting of analysis and charge areas; Area 01, Area 02, Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and Area 10.
+Cost The nominated project cost of \$1,258,500 is for capital works only.
+Costs are based on the RFQ for Errington Oval Reserve works 2019/20 with a cost of \$1,258,500.